 Incubator and laboratory: At Girl AGain we nurture young women at work without the pressure of a for-profit business.
 We are applying the most effective training techniques that conventional employers as well as autism employment entrepreneurs can use as they begin to hire people on the autism spectrum.

-Professional coaching: Sheri Baron, PhD., Pat Rowan, LMSW, Diane Annunziata, PhD. and Theresa Crawford work with trainees one-to-one and in small groups at the store focusing on social skills and behavior regulation.
+Professional coaching: Lesli Cattan, LCSW, is Director of Training Programs, and leads a team of extraordinary professionals.
+Sheri Baron, PhD., Pat Rowan, LMSW, Diane Annunziata, PhD. and Theresa Crawford work with trainees one-to-one and in small groups at the store focusing on social skills and behavior regulation.
 Marjorie Madfis, MBA, provides coaching in business processes and workplace behavior.

 We are always seeking job coaches.
 Learn how you can be a coach here.